-Before moving to present the results, it is useful to mention the importance of estimating the model over the whole sample, as opposed to focusing exclusively on the two zero-lower-bound episodes.
-The properties of the Fiscally-led regime are mostly identified by the study of the effects of fiscal imbalances during the 1960s and 1970s.
-Similarly, the properties of the Monetary-led regime are mostly pinned down by the behavior of the economy between the post-Volcker disinflation period and the first occurrence of the ZLB.
-For given properties of the Monetary-led and Fiscally-led regimes, the parameters $p{Z_MM}$ and $p{Z_FM}$ are informed by the effects of fiscal imbalances on the macroeconomy at the ZLB.
+Before moving to present the results, it is useful to mention the importance of estimating the model over the whole sample, as opposed to focusing exclusively on the two ZLB episodes.
+The properties of the fiscally-led regime are mostly identified by the study of the effects of fiscal imbalances during the 1960s and 1970s.5 Similarly, the properties of the monetary-led regime are mostly pinned down by the behavior of the economy between the post-Volcker disinflation period and the first occurrence of the ZLB.
+For given properties of the monetary-led regimes, the parameters $pZ_M M$ and $pZ_F M$ are informed by the effects of fiscal imbalances on the macroeconomy at the ZLB.
 Thus, these key parameters are identified by the joint dynamics of fiscal variables, inflation, and real activity during the ZLB period, taking into account how the economy would respond if agents were to expect one or the other regime to occur after the ZLB.

-3.1 Parameter estimates
+3.1 Parameter Estimates